jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 }
 ```

+### Finishing touches

+I have added an option to compile without Unicode symbols, using an `#ifdef UNICODE ` that's defined in the Makefile as `-DUNICODE`.
+It was quite neat to compile and run the game even on an Android phone using [UserLAnd](https://github.com/CypherpunkArmory/UserLAnd) Linux compatibility layer.

+I was also thinking about splitting the source into a multiple files.
+It does make sense when considering ports to different platforms, which I hope to make!
+I would split at least the entire ncurses interface into a separate module and keep the rest of the logic together.

-## My development setup
+# My development setup

-I wanted to try new things while developing this game, so I wanted to use the "traditional" vim + gcc + gdb Linux stack.
-It was quite slow
+I wanted to try new things while developing this game, and was also looking for a fun project to learn the "traditional" vim + gcc + gdb Linux stack.
+It was quite slow to get started, moving from my usual Visual Studio / VSCode / IDEA stack, which is a bit more ... integrated.

 ### Vim